Articles by Kris Pedersen

 Property Update Webinar

 I recently participated in a webinar with John Rowe from Gilligan Rowe & Associates and Mark Honeybone from Property Ventures.
 We commented on the current state of the market and issues that you need to be aware of.
-To view a recording of this webinar, please click HERE.To contact Kris Pedersen Mortgages, please fill out this form:
+To view a recording of this webinar, please click HERE.To contact Kris Pedersen Mortgages, please fill out this online form.

 Gilligan Rowe and Associates is a chartered accounting firm specialising in property, asset planning, legal structures, taxation and compliance.